jakubpas/error-exception/README.md

 PHP 7 will allow to use of exceptions in the engine and will replace the existing fatal or recoverable fatal errors with exceptions.
-Meanwhile in older PHP versions the E_USER_WARNING, E_USER_NOTICE, and any other non-terminating error codes, are useless and act like E_USER_ERROR that will terminate when you combine a custom ERROR_HANDLER with ErrorException and do not CATCH the error.
-There is NO way to return execution to the parent scope in the EXCEPTION_HANDLER.
+Meanwhile in older PHP versions the E_USER_WARNING, E_USER_NOTICE, and any other non-terminating error codes, are useless and act like E_USER_ERROR that will terminate runtime unless ERROR_HANDLER is not combined with ErrorException to catch the error.
+This library introduces sets of exceptions which handle most of the errors like: CompileError, CompileWarning, CoreError, CoreWarning, Deprecated, Handler.php, Notice, Parse, RecoverableError, Strict, UserDeprecated, UserError, UserNotice, UserWarning, Warning etc.

 ## Code Example

-To turn on ErrorEcxeptions handling use:
+To turn on ErrorExceptions handling use:
 ```
 <?php
 use JakubPas\Exception\Handler;